Samanaan/Project04_Machine_Learning/README.md

 ### 2. Build, Train, Test, Evaluate ML Models

-After reading in the cleaned data from our SQLite database, we tested both cumulative and moving window train/test selection methods on our initial regression model:
+After reading in the cleaned data from our SQLite database, we tested both cumulative and moving window train/test selection methods to optimize our initial regression model:
 #### Cumulative Training:
 - For cumulative training we started with an initial training dataset that includes data from the beginning of our time series up to a defined point.
 - We then trained our linear regression model on this dataset